 - Soft cloth

 First of all, don’t worry.
-Baking soda is non toxic and whilst it reacts dramatically to acids like vinegar, it has gentle alkali properties that won’t damage your gold pieces, but will remove the dullness.
+Baking soda is non toxic and whilst it reacts dramatically to acids like vinegar, it has gentle alkali properties that won’t damage your gold jewellery collection, but will remove the dullness.
 There is a similar cleaning technique for silver out there involving baking soda, but that’s because it is an age-old technique that really works!

 Get an oven dish (ideally glass) and place some aluminum foil inside, shiny side up.
-Pop your gold earrings on the foil (we used Banda creole hoops), then cover it with baking soda.
+Pop your gold earrings on the foil (we used Banda creole hoop earrings), then cover it with baking soda.
 Next add boiling water to the dish until your jewellery is totally immersed.
 Wait no more than 10 minutes to remove the gold pieces.
 Use some tongs to remove the jewellery and run under the tap for a minute.
 Use a soft cloth to blot the earrings dry, then leave them to air-dry after.

 You’re sure to have all the products you need to clean silver earrings in your kitchen.
 In fact, we have already covered the topic a little in our Top 5 Ways to Clean Your Silver Jewellery where we included a few DIY cleaning techniques too.
-But here are some more ways you can clean your sterling silver earrings below.
+But here are some more ways you can clean your sterling silver stud and hoop earrings below.

 - Baking soda

 - Microfibre cleaning cloth (this one from Mr.Siga is awesome)

 Mix baking soda with water with a ratio of 3:1.
 Apply the paste to the silver earrings (we chose some Agonda chunkies) with a microfibre cleaning cloth, making sure to massage it into the crevices.
 As the cloth takes off the tarnish, keep rotating it so only clean parts touch the earrings.
 Rinse with warm water and gently press dry.